Brain Tumor Treatment Options

 - To biopsy the tumor tissue for accurate diagnosis

-- To help relieve pressure on the skull being caused by the tumor
+- To help relieve pressure on the brain being caused by the tumor

-Surgery is the preferred treatment for brain tumors that can be removed without causing significant damage to normal (“healthy”) brain tissue.
+Surgery is the preferred initial treatment for brain tumors that can be removed without causing significant damage to normal brain tissue.
 Depending on the location of the tumor within the brain, it may be possible to perform an operation called a craniotomy to remove a large amount of the tumor.
-Tumors deep in the brain, which may be difficult to reach surgically, can be safely operated on using a computerized navigation system.
+Tumors deep in the brain, which may be difficult to reach surgically, can be safely operated on using neuro-navigation system.

-Radiation therapy, either in conventional form or using focused radiation (also called stereotactic radiosurgery), is often the next step in the treatment plan for tumors that are either partially or entirely surgically irremovable.
-Radiation therapy uses high-energy X-rays or other types of radiation to kill cancer cells.
-When radiosurgery is performed at Lahey, a modified linear accelerator is used to deliver the pinpoint radiation to areas deep within the brain without injuring the surrounding brain structures.
+Radiation therapy, either in conventional form or focused radiation (also called stereotactic radiosurgery), is often the next step in the treatment plan for tumors that are either partially or entirely surgically irremovable.
+Radiation therapy uses beams of energy to kill or slow the growth of cancer cells.
+At Lahey, we use a modified linear accelerator to deliver targeted radiation to areas deep within the brain without injuring the surrounding brain structures.
 This treatment is available at Lahey Burlington and Lahey Peabody.